 The days of loud pops and electric snaps as flying insects fall to their demise at the bottom of a bulky electric bug zapper are over.
-Discreet, slim and attractive, this indoor and small outdoor unit lures small flying insects into its sticky chamber never to be heard from again.
+Discreet, slim, and attractive, this indoor and small outdoor unit lures small flying insects into its sticky chamber never to be heard from again.
 Plus, it's non-toxic and odorless, so it's safe for homes with children and pets.

 The Hoont Wall Sconce Sticky Fly Trap Killer quietly attracts flies, gnats, and fruit flies with its UV light and scented glue board.
 The glue boards that are attached to the inside of this machine can be removed and replaced easily every week or as needed.

 Best for Horse Flies: Bug Ball Starter Kit

 Biting horse, deer, and yellow flies can ruin a backyard barbecue or make working in the yard a painful experience.
 The Bug Ball baits those biting bugs to their sticky demise.
 The 18-inch ball is made of PVC and slathered with a non-toxic formula that is designed to lure big, biting insect beasts.

 The drawback is that the ball requires some work to set up.
 It comes with needles to inflate the ball as well as a suction cup and loop for hanging.
 The starter pack comes with an eight-ounce can of smelly liquid that you coat the ball with to lure the horse or yellow flies that you need to coat the ball with is sold separately.
 Once it’s inflated, apply the lure, such as Tangle Trap Sticky Coating.
 Users like that they can use their own bait on the Bug Ball, however, it works best with the viscous commercial food-grade fly bait than DIY baits that can be significantly thinner.